Why is my RV battery not charging? Problems & Solutions

 • Problem: The inverter may not be working properly.

-• Problem: A tripped circuit breaker or blown fuse can interrupt charging.
+• Problem: A tripped circuit breaker or blown fuse can interrupt the charging process.

 • Solution: Check the fuse box and circuit breakers in your RV.
 Replace any blown fuses and reset any tripped circuit breakers.